Country Updates

 In highly competitive areas such as Geneva and Zurich, we strongly advise EEs to submit a motivation letter with personal details and photo to strengthen their rental applications.

-reprise de bail arrangements: in Geneva and other tight markets, tenants risk inheriting unfavourable terms if contracts are not carefully reviewed.
+Caution with lease takeover or reprise de bail arrangements: in Geneva and other tight markets, tenants risk inheriting unfavourable terms if contracts are not carefully reviewed.

-Country-specific nuances
+Country-specific Nuances